kheller18/data-structures-algorithms/questions/dataStructures.md

        + Call management in call centres

 10. What are different operations available in queue data structure?
-    + `enqueue`: This adds an element to the rear end of the queue.
+    + `enqueue`: adds an element to the rear end of the queue.
 Overflow conditions occur if the queue is full.
-    + `dequeue`: This removes an element from the front end of the queue.
+    + `dequeue`: removes an element from the front end of the queue.
 Underflow conditions occur if the queue is empty.
-    + `isEmpty`: This returns true if the queue is empty or else false.
+    + `isEmpty`: returns true if the queue is empty or else false.
-    + `rear`: This returns the rear end element without removing it.
+    + `rear`: returns the rear end element without removing it.
-    + `front`: This returns the front-end element without removing it.
+    + `front`: returns the front-end element without removing it.
-    + `size`: This returns the size of the queue.
+    + `size`: returns the size of the queue.

 11. Differentiate between stack and queue data structure.
   ![stack vs queue](../images/data-structures/stack_queue.png)
   ![stack vs queue table](../images/data-structures/stack_queue_table.png)

 12. How to implement a queue using stack?
       + A queue can be implemented using two stacks.
 Let q be the queue andstack1 and stack2 be the 2 stacks for implementing q.
 We know that stack supports push, pop, and peek operations and using these operations, we need to emulate the operations of the queue - enqueue and dequeue.
 Hence, queue q can be implemented in two methods (Both the methods use auxillary space complexity of O(n)):
        + `By making enqueue operation costly`:
          + Here, the oldest element is always at the top of stack1 which ensures dequeue operation occurs in O(1) time complexity.
          + To place the element at top of stack1, stack2 is used.